Maria Butina: Life after prison

-In 2021, she visited Alexei Navalny, who was on hunger strike, in prison, stating that the conditions in the prison are better than in hotels in the Altai Territory, and Navalny himself is eating candy, not starving.
-In October 2021, she became a member of the State Duma representing Kirov Oblast for the United Russia party.
+In 2021, she visited Alexei Navalny, who was on a hunger strike in prison, stating that the conditions in the prison are better than in hotels in the Altai Territory, and Navalny himself is eating candy, not starving.

+In the September 2021 Russian legislative election Butina ran for the 8th State Duma on the party list of United Russia.
+Based on the allocation of seats to parties, she initially did not receive a deputy mandate.
+However, Igor Vasilyev, then governor of Kirov Oblast, declined his seat in the Duma, which then passed to Butina.
+As a deputy, she sits on the Committee on International Affairs as well as the Commission on Investigation of Foreign Interference in Domestic Affairs of Russia.

 Response to invasion of Ukraine

-She expressed support for the 2022 Russian invasion of Ukraine, sharing a video on social media displaying the Z symbol on her jacket.
+She expressed support for the Russian invasion of Ukraine, sharing a video on social media displaying the Z symbol on her jacket.
 She had previously made an appearance the day after the beginning of the invasion on state-controlled TV talk show Time Will Tell condemning the Ukrainian government for arming civilians to repel Russian assaults on cities.
-She claimed that Russia was not bombing Ukraine, and suggested that the Ukrainians were bombing themselves.
 In a HARDtalk interview in March, she refused to give credibility to any non-Russian source.

 Sanctions

-Butina is one of the members of the State Duma the United States Treasury sanctioned on 24 March 2022 in response to the 2022 Russian invasion of Ukraine.
+Butina is one of the members of the State Duma the United States Treasury sanctioned on 24 March 2022 in response to the Russian invasion of Ukraine.

+She was also sanctioned by Canada under the Special Economic Measures Act (S.C.
+1992, c.
+17) in relation to the Russian invasion of Ukraine for Grave Breach of International Peace and Security, and by the UK government in 2022 in relation to the Russo-Ukrainian War.